Skip to main content

 For the full list of Palette secret fields, refer to the Settings CRD reference.

-While not required to deploy Compute Pools and applications with PaletteAI, we recommend configuring your self-hosted Palette environment to meet your organization's needs prior to deploying clusters.
+These tasks are not required to deploy Compute Pools and applications with PaletteAI, but we recommend completing them before deploying clusters in production.
 Refer to the following Palette guides for additional information:

-Activate Palette License - After installing self-hosted Palette, you have 30 days to activate it.
-During the 30-day trial period, you can use Palette without any restrictions.
-After 30 days, you can continue to use Palette, but you cannot deploy additional clusters or perform any Day-2 operations on existing clusters until Palette is activated.
-We recommend activating Palette as soon as possible to avoid any disruptions.
+• Activate Palette License - After installing self-hosted Palette, you have 30 days to activate it.
+After the trial expires, existing clusters keep running, but you cannot deploy new clusters or perform Day-2 operations until Palette is activated.

-Refer to Palette's System Management guide to discover additional system configuration options, such as feature flags, login banners, and more.
+Refer to Palette's System Management guide for other configuration options, such as feature flags and login banners.